kubeedge/kubeedge/docs/getting-started/usage.md

 ### Run Edge

 #### Deploy the Edge node
-We have provided a sample node.json to add a node in kubernetes.
-Please make sure edge-node is added in kubernetes.
+KubeEdge supports auto registration of edge-nodes but we have provided a sample node.json to manually add a node in kubernetes if required.
 Run below steps to add edge-node.

-+ Modify the `$GOPATH/src/github.com/kubeedge/kubeedge/build/node.json` file and change `metadata.name` to the name of the edge node
++ Copy the `$GOPATH/src/github.com/kubeedge/kubeedge/build/node.json` file and change `metadata.name` to the name of the edge node
-+ Deploy node

     ```shell
-    kubectl apply -f $GOPATH/src/github.com/kubeedge/kubeedge/build/node.json
+        mkdir ~/cmd/yaml
+        cp $GOPATH/src/github.com/kubeedge/kubeedge/build/node.json ~/cmd/yaml
     ```

++ Make sure role is set to edge for the node.
+For this a key of the form `"node-role.kubernetes.io/edge"` must be present in `labels` tag of `metadata`.
++ Please ensure to add the label `node-role.kubernetes.io/edge` to the `build/node.json` file.

+    ```script
+    {
+      "kind": "Node",
+      "apiVersion": "v1",
+      "metadata": {
+        "name": "edge-node",
+        "labels": {
+          "name": "edge-node",
+          "node-role.kubernetes.io/edge": ""
+        }
+      }
+    }
+    ```
+    **Note: you need to remember `metadata.name` , because edgecore need it**.
++ If role is not set for the node, the pods, configmaps and secrets created/updated in the cloud cannot be synced with the node they are targeted for.
++ Deploy edge node (**you must run on cloud side**)

+    ```shell
+    kubectl apply -f ~/cmd/yaml/node.json
+    ```
-+ Transfer the certificate file to the edge node
++ Transfer certificate files to the edge node, because `edgecore` use these certificate files to connection `cloudcore`

 #### Run Edge